vijaysrini-1982/Bootcamp26nov2024/New.md

   - Lynn M. Utter – Principal and Chief Talent Officer, Atlas Holdings[28][29]
   - Laura K. Thompson – Former Executive Vice President of The Goodyear Tire & Rubber Company.[30]

-* How did the idea for the company (or project) come about?
-  Wesco incorporated and started investing in digital transformation and AI  from past 3.5 years .
+  Wesco incorporated and started investing in digital transformation and AI  from past 3.5 years under the leadeship of Akhash Khurana  ,Richard Masulis the  Digital Transformation Business Leader intiated AI and digital tansformation due to continous issues with quality and maintence .
-  Richard Masulis is the  Digital Transformation Business Leader Wesco intiated AI and digital tansformation due to continous issues with quality and maintence .
-In order to effectively    handle  issues releated to quality and maintence , wesco  intiatied predctive analysis in  AI it  which helped them to      predict quality and maintence , the predctive analysis of AI is really amazing .decisions vs predictive it provides         predicting about decisions we can make .
+  In order to effectively handle issues releated to quality and maintence, wesco intiatied predctive analysis in AI which helped them to predict quality and maintence , the predctive analysis of AI is really amazing .decisions vs predictive it provides predicting about decisions we can make .
 Co-poilot mode - where in AI provides inputs and we decide about the decision .

 large amount data AI can analyse and give feedback . yeild and loss production addressed . energy used to make a product .